Read This First If You Want To Rent In Maadi

-You know all the reasons to visit Cairo, Egypt.
+You know all the reasons to visit and rent in Maadi Cairo, Egypt.
 Gorgeous sun, centuries of history, friendly locals, the list goes on and on.
 But there is more to Cairo than the Pyramids, cruises, and great weather; and there are more places to branch out into than the usual hotspots too.
 Maadi, in particular, is one of the green, hidden gems of Cairo, but is one of those places people instantly fall in love with and have a hard time saying goodbye to.
 So they don’t!
 Moving to Maadi is becoming an increasingly popular decision, as is buying or renting property there.

 Maadi is a suburban district south of Cairo and is home to both Egyptians and international expats alike.
 You can work here, be educated here, and play here, which contributes to its rising popularity over the years.
 There is no shortage of schools, sports clubs, shops (affordable and luxurious high end ones) among other things.
 It also welcomes many other religions, proven by the local churches and synagogues in the area.
 Getting around without a car is pretty easy too, thanks to the Cairo Metro.

 It’s one of the most cost-effective places to consider renting in the world thanks to the constant year-round sunshine.
 This means that you avoid all the nasty surprises that come with colder climates, such as torrential rain, damp, heavy winds, snow and more.

 Here are a few golden tips for anyone thinking about finding a property to rent in Maadi.

 How do I find the right property to rent?

 By all means, check the big names in the real estate business as a first step if you have to, but using local Maadi real estate agents is probably the most sensible way to go.